carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-diversity.md

 widely use distance metric to calculate beta diversity.

 But first, we will duplicate one of the samples because we need, at least, 3 samples to generate an analysis of beta-diversity.
-Let's duplibate the `JP4D` sample, so we will extract our information from the out table in the phyloseq object:
+Let's duplibate the `JP4D` sample, so we will extract our information from the OTU table in the phyloseq object:
 ~~~
 e.meta <- as.data.frame(percentages@otu_table@.Data)